SallaApp/Salla-CLI/README.md

 ## Create Application

-Creating your Salla Partners Portal App is much easier with [Salla CLI](https://github.com/SallaApp/Salla-CLI).
-Run the following command to create your app:
+Creating your [Salla Partners Portal](https://salla.partners/) App is much easier with [Salla CLI](https://github.com/SallaApp/Salla-CLI).
+Run the following command to go through the wizard that would help you create your app:

 ```bash
 salla app create
 ```

-List of existing apps assocaited to your account will be displayed as well as an option to create your app on Salla Partners Portal.
+List of existing apps assocaited to your account will be displayed as well as an option to create your app on [Salla Partners Portal](https://salla.partners/).

 <!-- ![](InteractiveTerminalActivityPicture) -->